How Much Compensation Can I Claim For a Spinal Injury?

 After this, we may take your compensation claim to court.
 In other situations, cases are settled before this stage.
 In either eventuality, thanks to our ‘No Win, No Fee’ policy, we won’t charge you legal fees unless your claim is successful.

-What you can claim as compensation for your spinal injury changes depending upon what expenses you have incurred as result of your injury.
+What you can claim as compensation for your spinal injury heavily depends upon what expenses you have incurred as a result of your injury.
 Many people believe that they are only entitled to compensation for medical expenses or direct loss of earnings.
 However, you could claim for a whole manner of costs related to your spinal injury: